gcnew/tempo/Colorize-en.md

 | "wht"  | white   |
 | "clr"  | clear<sup>[*](#getStyle-clear)   |

-<a name="getStyle-clear">*</a> `clr` will be used to cleanse all styles.
-Take a look at the appropriate constant and the function for creating generic (non-offseted) style.
+<a name="getStyle-clear">*</a> `clr` is to be used to cleanse all styles.
+Take a look at the appropriate constant and the function for creating a generic (non-offseted) style.

-If the input is not one of the above constants, the function should return the input unchanged surrounded by angle brackets `<input>`.
+If the input is not one of the above constants, the function should return it unchanged surrounded by angle brackets `<input>`.

 Example results:
 ```hs